cbuscaron/docs-1/source/gripper_documentation_markdown.md

 Set up robot controllers.
 7. Generate move it config and collision matrix.

-# Example One: Interfacing Robotiq 85
+# Robotiq Adaptive Robot Gripper 2-Finger 85 Fetch Integration Documentation

 The robotiq adaptive 85 gripper is a two finger gripper with a different mechanism than the one in the parallel gripper in fetch.